 Where teachers or additional support assistants have concerns around the behaviour of a student, it is a good idea to record observations.
-This may help to identify patterns in behaviour, e.g. is a child often low in attention levels in the afternoon, do they often refuse to follow If any students display:

-- significant changes in mood - noticeable weight change (either increase or decrease) - excessive tiredness lasting for longer than a few days - unusual or out of character emotional outbursts - secrecy - signs of self-harming instructions on a Monday morning or a Friday afternoon, is their behaviour linked to a particular school subject or to a particular adult, or do they have difficulties in retaining key information?
+This may help to identify patterns in behaviour, e.g. is a child often low in attention levels in the afternoon, do they often refuse to follow instructions on a Monday morning or a Friday afternoon, is their behaviour linked to a particular school subject or to a particular adult, or do they have difficulties in retaining key information?